0x416c616e/0x416c616e.github.io/_posts/2019-01-25-day-27-sql-and-ssg-again.md

 To kind of test the waters, I am only getting one Windows 10 Pro key to upgrade one workstation to see how it goes, before going ahead and upgrading all Windows 10 workstations here to the Pro edition.

-## C programming

-I read the next chapter of *Teach Yourself C in One Hour a Day*.

 ## New git repos

 I made new git repos for my notes repositories for learning SQL and C. These are just like my gitUdemyLearning and misc_python_1 repos: just educational notes and testing rather than being fully-fledged apps.

-## Computer Organization and Design book

-Today, I read the first chapter of the book *Computer Organization and Design*.